 What we don’t: Not the lightest or most modern design.

-We'll cut straight to the chase: The Brooks Adrenaline surprised us in a good way.
-This stable, versatile shoe feels a bit like road runners of old but notably lighter and peppier.
-Designed for stability (the GTS stands for "Go-To Support"), even our non-pronating tester liked the added structure and subtle medial post that's intended to correct excessive inward movement (for a deeper dive on stability shoes, check out our buying advice section below).
+The Brooks Adrenaline surprised us—in a good way.
+This stable, versatile shoe feels a bit like old-fashioned road runners but is notably lighter and peppier.
+Designed for stability (the GTS stands for "Go-To Support"), even our non-pronating tester liked the added structure and subtle medial post that's intended to correct excessive inward movement.
 We were also impressed by the shoes' all-around comfort, including great shock absorption and more substantial collar padding than what you get with alternatives like the On Cloudsurfer and Hoka Bondi below.

-As far as drawbacks go, the Brooks Adrenaline—like most stability shoes—is a little heavier than some competitors due to its added structure and support, although it's still competitive with the likes of Brooks' own Ghost 16 (1 lb.
-3 oz.) above and many others below.
-The design is also a little dated in both look and feel and falls into a bit of an in-between spot—for those looking to cover long distances, we'd recommend checking out the lighter Hoka Clifton below; for race day, something like the Nike Alphafly below will offer far better energy return.
+As far as drawbacks go, the Brooks Adrenaline—like most stability shoes—is a little heavier than some competitors due to its added structure and support, although it's still competitive with the likes of Brooks' own Ghost 17 above and many others below.
+The design is also a little dated in both look and feel, and it falls into a bit of an in-between spot—for those looking to cover long distances, we'd recommend checking out the lighter Hoka Clifton; for race day, something like the Nike Alphafly offers better energy return.
 But this is telling: We found ourselves reaching for the Adrenaline over and over due to its well-rounded traction and comfort on a wide range of surfaces.
+For a deeper dive on stability shoes, check out our buying advice section below.

 See the Men's Brooks Adrenaline GTS 24 See the Women's Brooks Adrenaline GTS 24